Let's do this and get recognized!

 Do you accept products that contain refined sugar?

-Why do you accept products that are manufactured on shared machinery?
+Do you accept products that are manufactured on shared machinery?

 We do allow companies to use shared machinery (machinery that also runs products containing animal products/ingredients) in the production of their products, but most of those products carry a label that says so.
 Companies must provide documentation of the steps that are taken to thoroughly clean the machinery.